Table of Contents

 Moreover, the California Department of Insurance has “artificially kept rates lower than they maybe should,” said Janet Ruiz, a spokesperson for the Insurance Information Institute, a non-profit trade group.

-Janet continued to say that “inflation, supply chain issues, rising reinsurance rates, and increased wildfire risk justify higher rates.”
+Janet said, “inflation, supply chain issues, rising reinsurance rates, and increased wildfire risk justify higher rates.”

 “The company’s actions will make it harder for consumers to buy GEICO policies, particularly those who are computer-challenged or prefer to meet an agent in person,” former California insurance commissioner Dave Jones said.

-Similar remarks were made to KXTV by Steve Young, an attorney with Independent Insurance Agents & Brokers of California, who claimed that the state’s regulatory framework has made it more difficult for insurance companies to conduct business in the state of California.
+Similar remarks were made to KXTV by Steve Young, an attorney with Independent Insurance Agents & Brokers of California.
+They claimed that the state’s regulatory framework has made it more difficult for insurance companies to conduct business in the form of California.

 He said that since there is a very complex insurance rating system in place in this country, it is very challenging for insurers to feel confident that they can obtain the rate required from an actuarial standpoint to ride these risks moving ahead.